mui/mui-x/docs/src/pages/components/data-grid/getting-started/migration-v4.md

 An alternative is to install MUI Core v4 alongside to v5, and to configure them to avoid conflicts.
 This can be achieved with the following steps:

-1. First, make sure you have MUI Core v5 installed.
+1. First, make sure you have MUI X v5 installed.
 If not, install it with these [instructions](/components/data-grid/getting-started/#installation).

 2. Add a custom [`createGenerateClassName`](/styles/api/#heading-creategenerateclassname-options-class-name-generator) to disable the generation of global class names in JSS.